Last updated:

 Expires ✗ No (permanent) ✓ Yes (if unused 3+ years)

-What You Can Do With an ITIN
+What Can I Do With an ITIN?

 More than you think